traefik/traefik/docs/content/https/tls.md

     When using the TLSOptions-CRD in Kubernetes, one might setup a default set of options that, if not explicitly overwritten, should apply to all ingresses.
-To achieve that, you'll have to create a TLSOptions CR with the name `default` in the namespace `default`.
+To achieve that, you'll have to create a TLSOptions CR with the name `default`.
+There may exist only one TLSOption with the name `default` (across all namespaces) - otherwise they will be dropped.
-    To explicitly use a different TLSOptions CR (and using the Kubernetes Ingress resources) you'll have to add an annotation to the Ingress in the following form:
+    To explicitly use a different TLSOption (and using the Kubernetes Ingress resources) you'll have to add an annotation to the Ingress in the following form:
     `traefik.ingress.kubernetes.io/router.tls.options: <resource-namespace>-<resource-name>@kubernetescrd`